-Play is what kids do every day – you can think of play like their work.
+Play is what kids do every day – you can think of play as their work.
 Play is one of the main ways kids learn, explore and experience the world.
 Parents and family are the centre of a child’s world.
 So they love it when you get involved in their play.
 Kids learn better when they are enjoying themselves.
-When your child needs to learn anything, you can put a playful spin on it to keep them interested and motivated to continue practicing.
+When your child needs to learn anything, you can put a playful spin on it to keep them interested and motivated to continue practising.
 So play is a great way to achieve kids’ everyday goals.

 Let your child choose, lead the way, and follow their interests to keep play and the learning fun for them!

 Learning naturally happens when your child is having fun!

 - Positive relationships will help your child to develop and learn

 - Play can help you to further connect with your child